 Credit risk is the risk that customers or counterparties will not meet their financial obligations when they are due.
-The Society faces this risk from its lending operations to retail mortgage customers, commercial mortgage customers, and wholesale counterparties.
+The Society faces this risk from its lending operations to mortgage customers and wholesale counterparties.

-Credit risk is divided into retail, commercial (section 6.3) and wholesale (section 6.5).
-Descriptions of retail, commercial and wholesale credit risk and their mitigation are included in the Principal Risks section of the Annual Report and Accounts for the year ended 31 December 2019 on pages 32 to 39.
+Credit risk is divided into retail and wholesale (section 6.5).
+Descriptions of retail and wholesale credit risk and their mitigation are included in the Principal Risks section of the Annual Report and Accounts for the year ended 31 December 2020 on pages 40 to 49.